Andreas-Menzel/ADDS-FlightControl/Documentation/API/ASK.md

 # Documentation - API - ASK

-With the ASK interfaces, one can **request information from** Traffic Control.
+With the ASK interfaces, one can **request information from** Flight Control.

 These interfaces are accessible via `<server_domain>/api/ask/<interface>`.